 Use a brush to apply a light coat of wax on the greenwood along the edges and the wood surface.

 Use of boiled linseed and teak oil is often used to preserve green wood, but teak oil takes longer to dry, making linseed more preferable to use.
 Linseed protects against rot, splits, and cracks in greenwood.
 It is an easy and effective method of application.
+Most people ask “will linseed oil stop wood from cracking?”
+The simple answer is yes linseed prevents wood from cracking.

 Step one: sand the wood,